ljuben997/sputnik/README.md

 ```

 There are two ways of handling the errors:
-1. The response returns only the errors which means the api completely throws the errors as a `SputnikError.responseError(l[ResponsePartialError])` which means you will have to handle the casting yourself:
+1. The response returns only the errors which means the api completely throws the errors as a `SputnikError.responseError([ResponsePartialError])` meaning you will have to handle the casting yourself:
 ```swift
 do {
     let _ = try await requestMaker.makeRequest(operation: query